Practice Manager, Financial Infrastructure & Remittances Service Line, Head of the Payment Systems Development Group

-Mr. Cirasino joined the World Bank in July 1998 and is Manager of the Financial Infrastructure Service Line and Head of the Payment Systems Development Group of the Financial and Private Sector Development Vice Presidency (FPD).
+Mr. Cirasino joined the World Bank in July 1998 and is is Manager of the Financial Infrastructure & Remittances Service Line and Head of the Payment Systems Development Group of the World Bank Group's Finance, Competitiveness & Innovation Global Practice.
 Mr. Cirasino has been involved in payment system reforms in 50+ countries.
 Mr. Cirasino worked at Banca d’Italia in the Payment System Department from 1993 to 1996, and, later on, in the Representative Office in New York.

 - ¿Por qué es importante para los gobiernos mejorar sus sistemas de pago?